evkx/evkx.github.io/content/models/peugot/3008/E-3008_Long_Range/_index.md

 The Peugot E-3008 Long Range has [**automatic emergency braking**](../../../../technology/driverassistance/automaticemergencybraking/) as a standard system.
 This system helps prevent or mitigate collisions by applying the brakes autonomously if the driver fails to react to an impending collision.

+[**Blind-spot monitoring**](../../../../technology/driverassistance/blindspotmonitoring/) is an optional driver-assist system.
+This side assist system helps to detect traffic in blind spots.

 ### Driving Automation

-The Peugot E-3008 Long Range offers [driving automation on level 1](../../../../technology/driverassistance/#level-of-autonomous-driving), depending on the equipment level.
+The Peugot E-3008 Long Range offers [driving automation on level 1 or 2](../../../../technology/driverassistance/#level-of-autonomous-driving), depending on the equipment level.

-With the DS Drive Assist  level 1 system, you get the following driving automation features.
+With the Drive Assist  level 1 system, you get the following driving automation features.
 - [**Adaptive Cruise control**](../../../../technology/driverassistance/adaptivecruisecontrol/)

+With the Drive Assist Plus  level 2 system, you get additional driving automation features to the ones listed above.
+- [**Autosteer**](../../../../technology/driverassistance/autosteer/): keeps the car in your lane and slows down if needed in traffic.
+The system limits how long you can drive without touching the steering wheel.

 {{<evkxdisplayaddarticle />}}